earthdaily/ArcGIS-plugin/README.md

 ### Prerequisites

-To be able to get maps within QGIS, please make sure you have valid credentials.
+To be able to get maps within ArcGIS Pro, please make sure you have valid credentials.
 If you need to get trial access, please register [here](https://earthdailyagro.com/geosys-api/#get-started).

-This project has been testes with QGIS 3.22.3
+This project has been testes with ArcGIS xxxx

 ### Installation

-1. Within the QGIS plugin manager as described [here](https://developer.geosys.com/docs/qgis-plugin-doc/ZG9jOjY3MzU0OQ-installation)
+1. Within the ArcGIS

-2. Manual install by download a zip of the project and use the manual plugin install from QGIS.
-Please see https://docs.qgis.org/3.4/en/docs/user_manual/plugins/plugins.html#the-install-from-zip-tab
+2. Manual install

 <p align="right">(<a href="#top">back to top</a>)</p>